VanilaMao/Simple-Inventory/README.md

     it will be very useful for user to categorize and navigate the search result
   4. can use redux-saga to replace redux-thunk to make code more readable
   5. need more unit tests of the components
+  6. page search is necessary if search result is too big
 ```
 ```
 Run and test: